-- 1. The holder of a Dutch or foreign higher education degree in socio-cultural or social sciences at academic bachelor level, with demonstrable knowledge, insights and skills in the following fields will be admitted to the programme: - cross-discipline theories, or the possibilities and difficulties of combining disciplines; - various methodological and statistical skills, either in quantitative or qualitative research strategies; - · social policy and intervention theories; - social issues in modern society related to work, care and welfare; - academic and analytical skills in developing, conducting and reporting social science research: - 2.
-The holder of a degree of the bachelor programme 'Interdisciplinary Social Science' of Utrecht University or the University of Amsterdam as well as the holder of a bachelor degree in Sociology of a Dutch or foreign university is assumed to have gained the knowledge, insights, and skills referred to in the first paragraph, and is for that reason admitted to the programme; - 3.
-The holder of a bachelor degree in Cultural Anthropology, Pedagogical Science or Psychology of a Dutch or foreign university, or a bachelor degree in Social Sciences / Liberal Arts and Sciences of a Dutch University College, will be admitted if it includes at least 7.5 credits social policy courses and 7.5 credits courses on social science methods and statistics compatible to level M&T-3 (multivariate analysis) of the bachelor Interdisciplinary Social Science; - 4.
-The holder of a bachelor degree in Work- and Organisation Psychology of a Dutch university will be admitted if the minor 'Arbeid en zorg in beleid en organisaties' has been included in the bachelor programme.
+- 1. The holder of a Dutch or foreign higher education degree in socio-cultural or social sciences at academic bachelor level, with demonstrable knowledge, insights and skills in the following fields will be admitted to the programme: - cross-discipline theories, or the possibilities and difficulties of combining disciplines; - methodological and statistical skills, either in quantitative or qualitative research strategies, demonstrated by three courses in social science qualitative methods and/or statistics, which may include practicing these skills in a bachelor thesis; - · social policy and intervention theories; - social issues in modern society related to work, care and welfare; - academic and analytical skills in developing, conducting and reporting social science research; - 2.
+The holder of a degree of the bachelor programme 'Interdisciplinary Social Science' of Utrecht University is assumed to have gained the knowledge, insights, and skills referred to in the first paragraph, and is for that reason admitted to the programme; - 3.
+The holder of a degree of the bachelor programme 'Interdisciplinary Social Science' of the University of Amsterdam as well as the holder of a bachelor degree in Sociology of a Dutch or foreign university is assumed to have gained the knowledge, insights, and skills referred to in the first paragraph, and is for that reason admitted to the programme; - 3.
+The holder of a bachelor degree in Cultural Anthropology, Pedagogical Science, Psychology, Politicol Science or Public Administration of a Dutch or foreign university, or a bachelor degree in Social Sciences / Liberal Arts and Sciences of a Dutch University College, will be admitted if it includes at least 7.5 credits social policy courses and three courses in social science qualitative methods and/or statitics, which may include practicing these skills in a bachelor thesis.